geekitude/dokuwiki-plugin-userhomepage/README.md

 Dokuwiki plugin to automatically create user's homepage and/or namespace.
 Previous authors stopped developing it in 2009.
-I (Simon Delage, simon.geekitude@gmail.com) started to work on it in 2014.
+I started to work on it in 2014.

+Simon Delage, simon.geekitude@gmail.com